Research

 Which tasks workers perform on their jobs is critical for how technological change plays out in the labour market.
 This crucial insight sparked a large literature on routine-biased technological change which argues that routine occupations with a high share of repetitive and codifiable tasks are at risk of being automated.
 This paper makes the case for rethinking how we operationalise occupational task content.
 Based on survey data from 27 European countries between 2000 and 2015, I construct novel measures of routine task intensity and task complexity at the ISCO-88 2-digit level.
 Comparing them to existing operationalisations, I show that the proposed indices lead to improvements in several critical areas.
 The task dimensions have a straightforward theoretical interpretation as they capture the essence of the routine-bias and skill-bias arguments and are operationalised to better align theory and measurement.
 Furthermore, my indices create new opportunities for research by allowing researchers to analyse within-occupation change and country-differences in occupational task content.
 My paper can therefore contribute to a more sociologically informed understanding of technological change.
 The indices will benefit both sociologists and labour economists in investigating the nature of recent employment trends in Europe and formulating policies to deal with these challenges.

-Routine-biased technological change does not always lead to polarisation: Evidence from 10 OECD countries, 1995–2013, 2021, Research in Social Stratification and Mobility 74 (August 2021).
+Matthias Haslberger.
+2021.
+Routine-biased technological change does not always lead to polarisation: Evidence from 10 OECD countries, 1995–2013, Research in Social Stratification and Mobility 74 (August 2021).

 Abstract

 This article deals with a central paradox in the occupational polarisation literature: most scholars accept that technological change is biased against routine-intensive occupations, but in many countries, we do not see the pattern of occupational polarisation that the theory usually predicts.
-I argue and show empirically using a dataset of 10 OECD countries between 1995 and 2013 that technological change is both routine-biased and skill-biased, but that the result of routine-biased technological change may be occupational upgrading rather than polar- isation.
+I argue and show empirically using a dataset of 10 OECD countries between 1995 and 2013 that technological change is both routine-biased and skill-biased, but that the result of routine-biased technological change may be occupational upgrading rather than polarisation.
 This is due to differences in occupational routine-wage hierarchies: only where routine occupations cluster around the middle of the wage distribution are we likely to see polarisation.
 Where routine occupations are concentrated near the bottom of the wage hierarchy, upgrading occupational change is the norm.
 Based on research on the US, the former has been widely assumed, but it does not hold true in all countries.
 Overall, this article shows that much previous work on routine-biased technological change and polarisation was built on premises that do not travel well.
 This underscores the importance of comparative research for building and testing robust general theories.

-Working Papers
+Working Papers and Work in Progress

+Matthias Haslberger, Jane Gingrich, Jasmine Bhatia.
 No Great Equalizer: Experimental Evidence on Productivity Effects of Generative AI Use in the UK Labor Market

 Abstract